 The model included 47 TAC and Quota stocks (Table 2), in addition to accounting for the revenue of pelagic and non-quota stocks.
 The stocks that were not explicitly modelled were handled in the following way:

-REVENUE PELAGIC STOCKS: Revenue Pelagic stocks (2019) x Change in TACs (2021:2020) weighted by stock contribution to revenue REVENUE CRAB, LOBSTER, AND SCALLOP: Revenue per vessel (average 2017 - 2019) x number of vessels REVENUE ALL OTHER NON-QUOTA STOCKS (VALUABLE BYCATCH): Revenue per unit effort (average 2017 - 2019) x scenario effort.
+REVENUE PELAGIC STOCKS : Revenue Pel weighted by REVENUE CRAB, LOBSTER, AND SCALLOP: Revenue per REVENUE ALL OTHER NON-QUOTA STOCKS (Valuable Bycatch): Revenue per

 Table 2: Stocks included in the final model.